Senayitalazarb/bi-dashboard-portfolio/powerbi/interview-performance-assessment/dax-formulas.md

-# Interview Performance Assessment Dashboard - DAX formulas
+# Interview Performance Assessment Dashboard - DAX Formulas

 This document contains all the DAX measures used in the Interview Performance Assessment Dashboard.
 These measures support KPI calculations, trend analysis, and week-over-week comparisons.